mxagar/data_structures_algorithms_udemy/Python_DSAlgo_Guide.md

         # which calls the children of a tree every time.
         if self:
             if self.hasLeftChild():
-                for elem in self.leftChild:
-                    yield elem
-            yield self.key
-            if self.hasRightChild():
+                for elem in self.leftChild: # we're using the generator! yield elem # this is a key! yield self.key # base case, recursion ends if self.hasRightChild():
                 for elem in self.rightChild:
                     yield elem

 class BinarySearchTree:
     def __init__(self):